FailureToLoad/homelab-cluster/readme.md

 [You can use kustomize directly](https://www.reddit.com/r/kubernetes/comments/1o1owch/comment/njc8ske/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) instead of kubesource, but I found kubesource to be pretty convenient.

-Also, I'm aware that the usage of the go-keyring isn't correct since I'm setting the user attribute to a random key, but its working fine for me at the moment so I'm quite ready to fix it.
+Also, I'm aware that the usage of the go-keyring isn't correct since I'm setting the username attribute to a secret key, but it's working fine for me at the moment so I'm not ready to fix it.

 ## Azure Setup